-In California, arson is a crime against property; defined by law as willfully or recklessly burning down another person’s property, another person’s structure, or forest land.
-You may also face arson charges for setting you own property on fire if it is done recklessly or with the intent to commit any kind of fraud or inflict injury.
+The state of California considers arson a crime against property.
+It defines as willfully or recklessly burning down another person’s property or structure or forest land.
+You may also face arson charges for setting your own property on fire.
+It has to have been done recklessly or with the intent to commit any kind of fraud or inflict injury.

-2. A person can be charged with arson if they willfully or recklessly set fire to a building or other personal property that you own in order to collect insurance money.
+- A building or other personal property that you own in order to collect insurance money.

 The penalties for arson charges depend on a number of factors including:

-The criminal defense attorneys at Hammerschmidt Broughton Law Corporation have decades of combined experience defending against arson charges.
+The criminal defense attorneys at Hammerschmidt Law Corporation have decades of combined experience defending against arson charges.
 We zealously defend the freedoms of our clients.
-Call our arson defense attorneys today at 559.248.1469 to discuss your case.
+Call our arson defense attorneys today at 559.233.5333 to discuss your case.